-This is a least commonly used travel scam.
+This is the least commonly used travel scam.
 When you arrive at your hotel, the nice, helpful taxi driver will help to take out your stuff from the car boot.
-He will then act as if he is in a rush, gets back on his car and drive off as quick as possible.
+He will then act as if he is in a rush, gets back on his car and drives off as quickly as possible.
 Why?
-This is because he actually left one of your smaller and less noticeable bag in the trunk!
+This is because he actually left one of your smaller and less noticeable bags in the trunk!

 Tips on avoiding the scam: